vrmeet/thexr/README.md

 Start a postgres DB by running `docker-compose up -d`

+mix ecto.setup (creates the database)

+Create a .env file (see .env.sample)

 Start the server locally using `./server`

 Start e2e tests using `npx cypress open` from the `assets` folder